Shahadd9900/cottage-bakery/README.md

 # cottage-bakery
-⫸ A system of a store that sells baked goods.
-Our system will deal with two parts: the employee  and the costumer.
-The costumer will choose from the menu and can customize their order.
-The employee will have the option of viewing the receipt or view the salary calculated based on the hours  they have worked.
+⫸ A system of a store that sells baked goods, our program will deal with two parts: the Admin and the Customer.Customers will choose from the menu and can customize their order.We have two Admins: the Employeewho can update his info and view the salary, and the Manager who add or delete employees, show bills, view employee Information and view the salary of the Manager.

 ⫸ make sure that all the jars are installed in your device and active it